Bison Smith

-Mark Smith (September 24, 1973 – November 22, 2011) was an American professional wrestler, better known by his ring name, Bison Smith.
-He's best known for his appearances with Pro Wrestling Noah in Japan; and World Wrestling Council and International Wrestling Association in Puerto Rico.
+Mark Thomas Smith (September 24, 1970 – November 22, 2011) was an American professional wrestler, better known by his ring name, Bison Smith.
+He was best known for his appearances with Pro Wrestling Noah in Japan; and World Wrestling Council and International Wrestling Association in Puerto Rico.
 In January 2009, he joined the American promotion Ring of Honor.

 After being trained by Donovan Morgan and Michael Modest, Smith began wrestling on the independent circuit.
 He began competing for the International Wrestling Association in Puerto Rico in 2003, and held the IWA World Heavyweight Championship on two occasions, the IWA World Tag Team Championship once, the IWA Intercontinental Heavyweight Championship once, and the IWA Hardcore Championship one time.
 He also wrestled for Pro Wrestling Noah, and on May 23, 2008, he won the GHC Tag Team Championship with Akitoshi Saito and again on April 14, 2010, with Keith Walker.
 He also won the Global Tag League tournament with Saito in 2008.
 In January 2009, he debuted for Ring of Honor, where he was pushed as "unstoppable", before he joined Prince Nana's Embassy faction.

 Early life and career

-Smith was born and raised in Fresno, California.
+Smith was born in Arcadia, California and moved to Fresno, California when he was one year old, where he was raised.
 He began weightlifting at the age of 13.
 He played American football at the University of Colorado, where he was an offensive lineman.
 After his final year at college, Smith worked as a furniture mover.
 He later moved to Colorado.